dnlonme/python-course/README.md

 # Python course

-I decide to taught my friends how to program, so will try to gather here materials
+I decided to taught my friends how to program, so will try to gather here materials

 ## Structure